 Peace for Pits™ is a non-profit organization and is 100% volunteer-run, with every dog living in a wonderful foster home from the day it becomes a part of our rescue until the day they get adopted into an amazing forever home.
-If you appreciate the work we do taking care of Pitbulls, please click the PayPal image to the right and donate if you can.
+If you appreciate the work we do taking care of Pitbulls, please click the PayPal image to the left and donate if you can.

 Fostering a dog can be such a rewarding experience.
 Being a foster parent allows you to be an integral part in a rescued dog’s journey to a forever home.
 Being a successful foster parent entails equal parts patience, consistency, understanding and the ability to love an animal without getting too attached.
 It also entails setting not only your foster dog up for success, but your resident dogs, as well.
 Click the image to the left to learn more!